nicklockwood/FXForms/README.md

     @end

 That's literally all you have to do.
-FXForms is *really* smart - much smarter than you would expect.
+FXForms is *really* smart; much more so than you might expect.
 For example:

 * Fields will appear in the same order you declare them in your class
 * Fields will automatically be assigned suitable control types, for example, the rememberMe field will be displayed as a UISwitch, the email field will automatically have a keyboard of type UIKeyboardTypeEmailAddress and the password field will automatically have secureTextEntry enabled.